 “I depend on the income the trust generates, so I want stability in our tenant farmers.
 I decided to research solar farms to see if leasing land for solar arrays was a better fit,” he says.

-Larry and Corey shook hands, but there was a tremendous amount of heavy lifting before the site was a done deal.
+Larry and Jim shook hands, but there was a tremendous amount of heavy lifting before the site was a done deal.
 Because the land was held in trust, Solential had to work through the trust’s executors, which was more time-consuming than a typical land lease agreement.

 “The trust, which is named the Betty Ann Graham Living Trust, was originally created to support Larry’s mother, Betty Ann.
 Once she passed, Larry became the beneficiary.
 The negotiations to lease the land were painstaking.
-Not only were they looking out for Larry, but the executors were also there to protect the land itself,” Corey explains.
+Not only were they looking out for Larry, but the executors were also there to protect the land itself,” Jim explains.
 “Another twist to navigate is the project is owned by a Denver-based solar investor, Solriver Capital.
 So they were also involved in the land lease agreement.”

 There are multiple reasons for outside investors to invest in solar projects like Hendricks Power’s seven-megawatt solar project.
 In return for financing the projects, the investor signs a long-term power purchasing agreement (PPA) with the entity using the power.
 In this case, Hendricks Power signed a PPA of 25 years with the option to extend it for another 15 years.
 Hendricks gets renewable solar power for its co-op members at stable rates as well as capacity savings.
 The 25-plus year revenue stream benefits Solriver as do the Investment Tax Credits (ITC).

-“The tax credits were created by the federal government to bring more private investors into solar development,” Corey explains.
+“The tax credits were created by the federal government to bring more private investors into solar development,” Jim says.
 “These credits were set to step down to a lower percentage by the end of 2022.
 We thought we wouldn’t get the deal done in time.
 But as part of the COVID pandemic relief package, the tax credits were extended.
 Our investor will still get the tax credits.”